 Search Search that covers interfaces.
 Add Adds an "empty" interface.
 An added interface (sending of a command) is effective only if its fields Name , IP address, Network mask, Tunnel source and Tunnel destination have been entered.

 Delete Deletes one or several selected interfaces.
 Use the keys Ctrl/Shift + Delete to delete several interfaces.
-Check usage Represented by the icon © , this button indicates whether the selected interface is being used elsewhere in the configuration.
+Check usage Represented by the icon , this button indicates whether the selected interface is being used elsewhere in the configuration.
+Apply Sends the configuration of the IPsec interfaces.
+Cancel Cancels the configuration of the IPsec interfaces.